Harmony of Song & Dance at Pinewoods

 This is a period of social dancing for all.
 Campers can choose among an intermediate English class, an intermediate contra class, and a class for beginning dancers that includes both contra and English.

-American Dance: Nils Fredland Music by: Betsy Branch, Mark Douglass, Stefan Amidon -- Spend the week dancing your way through the broad and rich repertoire of traditional American social dancing.
+American Dance (for All): Nils Fredland Music by: Noah VanNorstrand, Andrew VanNorstrand -- Spend the week dancing your way through the broad and rich repertoire of traditional American social dancing.
 Contras -- from the classic "Chestunuts" to the most cutting-edge contemporary choreography; squares -- New England Quadrilles, fast-paced patter squares from the Southeast and West, and singing squares from all over; and some added spice with a dose of lesser-known formations -- triplets, 4 face 4, mixers, Tempests, and more.
-This class will assume a bit of prior experience with contra dance.
+Nils will make sure that everyone - from the newest to the most nimble - feels welcome on the dance floor, and engaged by the selection of dances.

 Join us after lunch for a song session on the porch of the Dining Hall.
 Bring your favorite songs to sing, or let others entertain you.